sjoudaki/CosmoJBD/README.md

 A patch with the modifications to RAMSES can be found [here](https://github.com/HAWinther/RamsesPatchApproxMGSolver) and the COLA code used can be found [here](https://github.com/HAWinther/MG-PICOLA-PUBLIC).

+# Installation and use

+* The code requires OpenMP and Intel Fortran (ifort14 or higher).
+In order to use the Planck 2018 likelihood, a [separate installation](https://cosmologist.info/cosmomc/readme_planck.html) is needed.

+* Compile the code by executing "make clean", followed by "make" in the source directory.

+* Then run the code with multiple chains and threads by executing "sbatch testjbd.sh".

 Please feel free to contact us at shahab.joudaki@physics.ox.ac.uk if you have any questions.